adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

             current = current.get_next()
         return count
 ```

 At last we want to print the linked list as a list we usually see.
-So, create a method print_list, declare a variable to store the head
+So, create a method "print_list", declare a variable to store the head
 and another variable temp which initially stores an empty list.
 Now we traverse through the linked list while current is not None  and we append every element in the temp list till current is None then we return the list.

 ```python